-In essence, a DBA is another name under which an individual or business is conducting business.
-Many entities use DBAs when they are venturing into a new industry to do business and don’t think their current name adequately reflects the work which their new enterprise is undertaking.
-For a lot of business people, using a DBA is a simple, yet effective way to launch a new company when they already have one.
-That’s because all you have to do to establish a DBA is to file the new name with your state, county or local government and pay the appropriate fees and taxes.
-The process is fast, easy and relatively inexpensive.
+For many small business owners, using a DBA name is a simple, yet effective way to launch a new company when they already have one.
+That’s because all you have to do to establish a DBA is to file the new DBA name with your state, county, or local government and pay the appropriate fees and taxes.
+The process is fast, easy, and relatively inexpensive.

 1. Sole Proprietors Wanting A Business Name